StephenHogsten/TableTopSwap2/README.md

   - [ ] for server endpoints?
 - [ ] indicate in GameList if they have more than four
 - [ ] sort GameList by most recent first
+- [ ] close icon menu when navigating to profile
 - [ ] fiddle with all the wording
 - [ ] for saving, does done need to be in componentwillmount?